 Outlines are really helpful to visualise the flow of your script and can let you spot any continuity issues there may be.
 They’re also useful if you need to rejig the order of scenes.
 It’s always easier to swap single lines around than it is to reorder your whole screenplay.
 Combined with narrative structure, an outline will become your biggest ally in the fight against writer’s block.

-Musical script format are set in very specific ways and look very different from other types of writing.
+If you are looking into how to write a musical script, these formats are set in very specific ways and look very different from other types of writing.
 The main reason is to provide an industry-wide standard, so that it’s simpler to break a script down in terms of locations, amount of action/dialogue, and page length (which roughly equates to runtime).

 Another reason to correctly format your script comes if you’re ever trying to pitch your screenplay.
 A poor music script format is the quickest way to indicate your lack of competence, and could potentially put the reader off from the get-go.
 It’s important to get it right.